ziyaow1010/ziyaow1010.github.io/_pages/about.md

 Before that, I received my **B.E. in Computer Engineering** from **Wuhan University**, where I worked with Prof. [Qian Wang](http://nisplab.whu.edu.cn/).
 I have been fortunate to intern at **IBM Research (Summer 2024)** and **Sony AI (Summer 2025)**, working on **collaborative and efficient foundation models**.

-I am broadly interested in making foundation models **more collaborative, more efficient, and more reliable**.
+I am broadly interested in building **collaborative, efficient, and trustworthy** machine learning systems.

 ---